Data engineer vs. data scientist: What’s the difference and which should you hire?

 Data orchestration is at the center of data infrastructure.
 It involves collecting data from disparate sources and organizing it into one cohesive system.
 Data engineers use the following data orchestration tools:

-• Airflow: An open-source data orchestration tool used to schedule, orchestrate and monitor batch-oriented workflows.
-Airbnb originally developed it.
+• Airflow: Originally developed by Airbnb, an open-source data orchestration tool used to schedule, organize and monitor batch-oriented workflows.

-• Luigi: A python package that creates more advanced pipelines to accomplish batch jobs.
-Spotify originally developed it.
+• Luigi: A Python package, originally by Spotify, that creates more advanced pipelines to accomplish batch jobs.

 Big data allows organizations to gather meaningful insights from their data and make informed business decisions based on those insights.
 Data engineers use their engineering skills with the following big data frameworks to process large amounts of data: